RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 ## Scalable Bloom filters

-Typically Bloom filters must be created with a foreknowledge of how many entries they will contain.
+Typically Bloom filters must be created with a foreknowledge of how many entries they contain.
 The *bpe* number needs to be fixed, and likewise, the width of the bit array is also fixed.
 Unlike hash tables, Bloom filters cannot be "rebalanced" because there is no way to know *which* entries are part of the filter (the filter can